 Each year, HM supports this campaign run by the Mental Health Foundation (MHF) to show our commitment to talking openly and taking action to encourage a positive working culture.

-This years theme is Body Image, and throughout the week we have a number of activities chosen to promote well being.
+This year’s theme is Body Image, and throughout the week we had a number of activities chosen to promote well being.

 According to the MHF and NHS:

 - One in four adults and one in 10 children experience mental illness.

 - In 2017/8 mental health problems accounted for 15.4 million sick leave days in the UK.

 - 30% of all adults have felt so stressed by body image and appearance that they felt overwhelmed or unable to cope, almost 1 in every 3 people.

 - 50% of mental health problems are established before the age of 14 and 75% by around age 24.